dylansheffer/Pickle-Tools/README.md

 ## 🥒 Our Pickles (Tools)

 - [Pickle Timekeeper](./pickle-timekeeper.html) - Preserve your thoughts with timestamps, like pickling moments in brine! 🥒⏱️
+- [I Didn't Buy It](./i-didnt-buy-it) - Ferment your savings and watch your pickle jar grow! 💰🥒

 ## 🤝 Contributing